-The PFD Management Service is provided by the PFDF to the SMF and shown in the SBI representation model in Figure 4.1.2-1.
-PFDF is functionality within NEF.
+The PFD Management Service is provided by the PFDF to NF service consumers (e.g. SMF) and shown in the SBI representation model in Figure 4.1.2-1.
+The PFDF is a functionality within the NEF.

 Figure 4.1.2-1: Reference Architecture for the Nnef_PFDmanagement Service; SBI representation